Table of Contents

-- In patients with spinal stenosis, the spinal canal has to be
+- In patients with spinal stenosis, the spinal canal must be

-- In patients with a tethered cord, the tethering has to be released.
+- In patients with a tethered cord, the tethering must be released.

-Other shunt surgeries like syringo-peritoneal shunt and syringo-subarachnoid shunt stay in the gray zone.
-The benefits do not clearly outweigh the risks and failures are involved.
-Almost every material has been used to shunt fluid but none outshines the other in a conclusive manner.
-The search for the best shunt type, material and valve still continues.
+The benefits of other shunt surgeries such syringo-peritoneal and syringo-subarachnoid shunts do not clearly outweigh the risks and failures are not uncommon.
+Although a number of materials have been used to shunt fluid, the search for the best shunt type, material, and valve is ongoing.

 The progressive nature of syringomyelia necessitates treatment.
 The complication rate for surgery is about 21%.
 The most common complication is CSF fistula formation.
 Other potential complications include: